randumduck/script-counter/README.md

-# script-counter
-A webpage on GitHub that has a counter which increments every time your script runs.
 Sure!
-Here’s a detailed step-by-step guide for your `README.md` file to help you set up and run the script that updates the counter on your GitHub repository.
+Here’s the updated `README.md` file with the new instructions and details:

 ### README.md